-Should your proposal be accepted, VisionTV would enter into a pre-sale licence fee agreement for the project.
+Should your proposal be accepted, VisionTV would enter into a pre-sale license fee agreement for the project.
 Every project is different and there is no hard and fast rule.
-Pre-sale agreements, meaning agreements to licence a project based on a written proposal submitted by an independent producer, can range anywhere from $10,000 to $100,000 per hour, depending on the project.
+Pre-sale agreements, meaning agreements to license a project based on a written proposal submitted by an independent producer, can range anywhere from $10,000 to $100,000 per hour, depending on the project.
 Click here for a complete list of all Funding Sources.

 VisionTV requires a five-year period of exclusivity in Canada.